blanderm/hopologybrewing/README.md

 ```
 apex deploy
 ```
+5. Open the variables.tf file and uncomment the *variable "apex_function_brew_info_put" {}* line.
+6. Open the main.tf file and navigate to the bottom.
+You'll notice several resource blocks commented out, uncomment them and re-run *apex infra apply*.
+This will need to be repeated everytime a clean apply/deploy occurs.
-4. Log into the AWS console and navigate to your lambda functions.
+7. Log into the AWS console and navigate to your lambda functions.
 You will need to select the kms key and manually encrypt each environment variable and save the function.
 For some reason Apex doesn't do this automatically, issue discussed here: https://github.com/apex/apex/issues/651

 #### Remove your AWS resources:
 1. Delete your functions: